 Well... better late than never right?
 Plowing through your archives and I think I recognize the dead looking plant - I'm thinking Eupatorium capillifolium 'Elegant Feather.'
 When not dormant, it almost has the look of a restio.I bought one from Dancing Oaks at the last fall HPSO sale.
 Then I couldn't find a sunny spot so I donated it to my mom's garden, where it looks rather handsome.
 NOW I think I have a spot for one.
 I'll either have to try to talk her into digging one out, or making a trip to Dancing Oaks.

 Thank you for taking the time to comment.
-The amount of spam that get's through is incredible, so comment moderation is on.
-I'll try to approve and post your comment as soon as possible!
+Comment moderation is on, I will approve and post your comment as soon as possible!